 The one entrant who I expect to be a surprise nominee at the Emmys.
 ‘Maniac’ from Cary Fukunaga which I thought was a great show, easily the best one to look at from last year, given its neon retro vibe that filled my screen with more colours than I thought it was capable of, quickly fell in popularity shortly after it completed its run, even though it remained available for streaming on Netflix.
 Its reviews too, although mostly positive including mine, were not as unanimous: its series of winning reviews eventually upset by a substantial audience who praised the style but criticised the substance.
 Coming to the performances, Jonah Hill did some excellent work here, and while he won’t be in my top six predicted nominees, he could easily be the surprise of the year.
 It would be safe to say that his fate of nominations would depend on how well the show fares with the TV academy overall.
 Though it is endlessly endearing to see ‘Seth’ from ‘Superbad’ being in the running for awards by virtue of some mature, fantastic work.
 Talk about development as an actor!

 Another Oscar winner gracing the list of potential nominees.
-While the show’s ratings itself may be dwindling, wildly varying between mediocre and excellent, the one thing that has received unanimous praise is Sam Rockwell’s and Michelle William’s performance, with their chemistry being the highlight of many a sequence from the first two episodes.
-The show that documents the troubled relationship between Bob Fosse and Gwen Verdon on Broadway in the backdrop of the American Entertainment Industry is a five episode miniseries on FX, currently touted to air its third episode next week.
-While chances for nomination for the show itself are bleak unless the makers can blow it off the roof in the last three episodes, I can expect an Emmy nod for both Williams and Rockwell, especially, who is fresh off from his nomination as best supporting actor for ‘Vice’ for playing George W. Bush, and a win the previous year from ‘Three Billboards Outside Ebbing, Missouri’.
+While the show’s ratings itself may be unstable, wildly varying between mediocre and excellent, the one thing that has received unanimous praise is Sam Rockwell’s and Michelle William’s performance, with their chemistry being the highlight of many a sequence from the show.
+‘Fosse/Verdon‘ documents the troubled relationship between Bob Fosse and Gwen Verdon on Broadway in the backdrop of the American Entertainment Industry in a five-episode miniseries on FX, having quite recently ended its run that was on the upward end while moving towards the finale.
+I can surely expect an Emmy nod for both Williams and Rockwell, especially the latter, who is fresh off from his nomination as best supporting actor for ‘Vice’ for playing George W. Bush, and a win the previous year from ‘Three Billboards Outside Ebbing, Missouri’.

 It is definitely a slow burning dramatic thriller, but one that hinges on quality performances from Del Toro, Patricia Arquette (especially) and Paul Dano.
 The chances of ‘Escape at Dannemora’ winning big at the Emmys are formidable, along with Patricia Arquette whose turn as Tilly Mitchell is unforgettable and haunting, Benicio Del Toro will not be far behind when it comes to a nomination, and maybe even a win.
 His performance is remarkably restrained and chillingly intense in the silent bits, and there are quite a lot of those, I might add.
 Unfortunately, he missed out a nomination at the Globes, which I can squarely attribute to the melding of the TV Movie/Limited Series categories for most award functions, and the nominees still constrained to six, but the Emmys might just prove to be his ground.
 This is a performance that needs some more love.